edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.1.md

 * *Have student write out the pseudo code.
 NO CODING YET!*

+* *Walk around and look at students computers to see what their pseudo code looks like*

 ### 18. Everyone do (3 minutes)

 * *Call on a student to go over explain their pseudo code*